 There’s no real need to spend megabucks on a good pair, though - some of the best budget studio headphones can be picked up for well under $/£150 which, if you’re a cash-strapped musician or studio owner, is literally music to your ears.
 So read on for our pick of the most affordable studio headphones for cash-conscious music makers.

-With Amazon Prime Day on the horizon, it could be worth holding off on picking up a new pair of budget studio headphones until the Prime Day music deals start emerging.
-We'll be reporting on the best offers right through to Prime Day itself.
+With Black Friday on the horizon, it could be worth holding off on picking up a new pair of budget studio headphones until the Black Friday music deals start emerging.
+We'll be reporting on the best offers right through to Black Friday itself.

 - The best studio monitors for musicians and producers